-The carrying value of investment properties at Group level, at 31 March 2024, totalled £228m see note 26 for further details.
+The carrying value of investment properties at Group level, at 31 March 2024, totalled £194 million see note 26 for further details.

-Loan Investments held at amortised cost - Allowances for Impairment Losses

-Expected credit loss allowances (ECL) reflect past performance, current conditions and the Group's view of economic conditions over the expected lives of financial assets, notably loan investments and trade receivables held at amortised cost.
-It is the product of the loan investment balance, the borrower's probability of default and an assessment of the percentage risk of loss in the event of a default.
+5.3 Loan Investments held at amortised cost - Allowances for Impairment Losses loan investment balance, the borrower's probability of default and an assessment of the percentage risk of loss in the event of a default.
 The loss given default is currently assumed at 35% for collateral backed loans and 45% for non-collateral backed loans.